 For more information on texts in alternative formats, please see the Alternative Media page.Back to Top

-After three absences by a student during the quarter, Disabilities Services will assume that the student has dropped the class and services will be discontinued.
-To discuss the reinstatement of services, the student must meet with the Director of Disabilities Services.
+After three absences by a student during the quarter, Disability Services will assume that the student has dropped the class and services will be discontinued.
+To discuss the reinstatement of services, the student must meet with one of the Directors of Disability Services.

 Students who have a documented need can arrange to take fewer than 12 credits per quarter (normally considered a part-time credit load), while maintaining their full-time status for financial aid purposes.

 The student needs to understand that the amount of some kinds of financial aid varies in proportion to the credit load of the student.
 Therefore, since 10 credit hours is considered to be 3/4 of a full load (or 1/4 less than a full load), some portions of the aid package may be reduced by 1/4.
 For details on the specific financial aid effects of reducing course load, the student needs to consult with a financial aid counselor.
-The Director of Disabilities Services can assist the student with that meeting.Back to Top
+One of the Directors of Disability Services can assist the student with that meeting.Back to Top

 Students with a disability may qualify for early registration based on the criteria listed below:

 Students whose disabilities have a documented, significant effect on learning a foreign language may request approval for an alternative option that satisfies the foreign language requirement.
 Substitution of history and culture classes for the usual language sequence is the most common alternate approved.
-Upon first request, the Director of Disabilities Services will send a letter to the Registrar’s Office explaining the language substitution accommodation.
+Upon first request, one of the Directors of Disability Services will send a letter to the Registrar’s Office explaining the language substitution accommodation.

 To request a substitution, the student must meet with his or her academic advisor and complete a “Petition for Exception to Policy” form.
-Copies of this form are available at Disabilities Services.
+Copies of this form are available at Disability Services.

 To ensure enrollment in courses which accommodate need for specific class time and locations, the student should participate in early registration.
 If further assistance is needed or for special furniture is required, the student must submit an Accommodations Request Form noting this request.
 To ensure sufficient time to change the location of a class and/or place special furniture, the student should submit a request prior to the start of the quarter.Back to Top